-“That’s specifically odd,” Claudia said as she put her phone back in her bag.
+“That’s specifically odd.”
+Claudia put her phone back in her bag.
 She then corrected herself.
 “Or oddly specific, but totally fake still.”

 As she snapped her bag close, a pair of car headlights blasted her eyes.
-She looked up to a red convertible with a flaming bird painted on it swerve in her direction on the sidewalk.
+She looked up to a red convertible with a flaming bird painted on the hood swerving in her direction on the sidewalk.
 She leaped out of the way, avoiding the car.
-It continued to weave down the hill and around a corner.
+The careless driver continued to weave down the hill and around a corner.